BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 permalink: /lab/
 ---

-<div style="text-align: center; background: #963232;color:whitesmoke;"><b>I am currently recruiting for a PhD candidate position, on the project <a href="https://www.polymtl.ca/expertises/en/developing-semantic-integration-and-consistency-framework-hierarchical-digital-twins-oakes-bentley">Developing a Semantic Integration and Consistency Framework for Hierarchical Digital Twins</a></b></div>
+<div style="text-align: center; background: #963232;color:whitesmoke;"><b>I am currently recruiting for a PhD candidate position, on the project <a href="https://www.polymtl.ca/expertises/en/developing-semantic-integration-and-consistency-framework-hierarchical-digital-twins-oakes-bentley" style="color: #759ce4;">Developing a Semantic Integration and Consistency Framework for Hierarchical Digital Twins</a></b></div>

 The Oakes Lab focuses on *knowledge engineering for complex cyber-physical systems*.
 We start with the expert's domain knowledge, capture it in models, and then utilize it to better construct, optimize, verify, and validate complex systems.